“Our customers help hold us accountable to select the most sustainable packaging and are delighted with this transition”

 How has the transition from conventional to compostable packaging been from the production and distribution side?

 FH: The operational transition to compostable packaging should not cause any additional labor.
-We are going to offer to our customers, who don’t compost at home, the option to rinse and return all of our compostable food packaging or compostable clothing packaging in their reusable bin each week and we will handle the proper disposal on their behalf to ensure they don’t end up in a landfill if possible.
+We are going to offer to our customers, who don’t compost at home, the option to rinse and return all of our compostable packaging in their reusable bin each week and we will handle the proper disposal on their behalf to ensure they don’t end up in a landfill if possible.

 How has your audience responded to the decision of going compostable?